gamstc/test-docs/README.md

 # My test documentation

-This is a test repo for readthedocs.io
+This is a test repo for readthedocs.io at [https://ki-campus-testingdocs.readthedocs.io ](https://ki-campus-testingdocs.readthedocs.io )